 Set Cross-Functional Goals to Continue Moving Forward

 Setting specific, ambitious goals is considered a foundation of productivity.
-However, goals that are so specific that they're based on single strategies are major liability for your productivity.
+However, goals that are so specific that they're based on single strategies are a major liability for your productivity.

 Research shows that narrow goals trigger a variety of issues, including: